Aghjots Vank: History and Site

 Surp Stepanos church was built during the early 13th century and is the main church within the complex.
 It has a cruciform plan, four portals and a vaulted church of S. Poghos Petros attached to the northern wall.

 The church of Paul and Peter was built in 1270 and has remarkable bas-relief carvings of Saints Peter (left) and Paul (right) that flank the portal.

 A gavit that has since partially fallen down the hill, was added to the western end of S. Stepanos in the second half of the 13th century.
-Further construction was funded by Ivane Zakarian as well as by the local Prince Grigor Khaghbakian.
+Further construction was funded by Ivane Zakarian as well as in 1217 by the local Prince Grigor Khaghbakian of the Proshyan dynasty.
+The Church of Saints Peter and Paul was built by their son, prince Vasak.

 Aghjots Vank was sacked by the Persians in 1603 and restored soon after.
 It was destroyed again in the Earthquake of 1679 that destroyed the nearby monastery of Havuts Tar and the pagan temple of Garni.
-The monastery was despoiled again in the 18th century and permanently ruined during the Armenian–Tatar massacres of 1905–1907.
+The monastery was despoiled again in the 18th century and permanently ruined during the Armenian–Tatar massacres of 1905–1906.
 It now sits in ruins within the Khosrov State Reserve.

 Numerous inscriptions may be seen on the churches and gavit.
 The site has several khatchkars dating from the 12th to 17th centuries, some of which were built into the walls of the structures.
 There is a cemetery from the 7th to 17th centuries located approximately 150 meters west of the complex upon a hill.

 Aghjots Monastery is included in the watch list of World Monument Fund.